multiversx/mx-docs/docs/sdk-and-tools/rest-api/transactions.md

 |-----------|-------------------------------------------|----------|--------------------------------------|
 | fields    | <span class="text-normal">OPTIONAL</span> | `string` | A list of the fields to be included. |

-s seen above, if the `fields` item is empty, only the transaction hash will be displayed.
+As seen above, if the `fields` item is empty, only the transaction hash will be displayed.

 Example request with fields: